finjosh/cpp-Networking-Library/README.md

 A simple and efficient C++ networking library built using ([SFML](https://www.sfml-dev.org/index.php))'s networking module.

 ### Tested with:
-  - Compiler: MSYS2
+    - Compiler: g++
-  - Version: g++.exe (Rev3, Built by MSYS2 project) 12.1.0
+    - Version: g++.exe (Rev2, Built by MSYS2 project) 14.2.0

 ### [SFML](https://www.sfml-dev.org/index.php)
     - Version: 2.6.1

 ### [TGUI](https://tgui.eu/)
     - TGUI is used for the Socket UI and Connection Display, which are not required for the networking library to work
-  - Version: 1.3
+    - Version: 1.x (2024-08-20)

 ### [cpp-Utilities](https://github.com/finjosh/cpp-Utilities)
     - Built with the latest release

 # Class breakdown
 | File | Brief Description | Dependencies |